trideeindhoven/website/content/yealink/avg_gdpr.md

 De email van TÜV gaat verder over mijn vraag over de bewoording van het certificaat.
 Deze bewoording is:
 {{< quote cloudquote >}}the security control and data processing of the tested portal are ensured to be compliant with the GDPR{{< /quote >}}

-Ik probeer TÜV hier een beetje te helpen en vraag of dit wellicht een vertaling probleem is en of men bedoelt "the tested components are not in conflict with the provisions as stated in the GDPR (but not a complete GDPR compliance)?"
+Ik probeer TÜV hier een beetje te helpen en vraag of dit wellicht een vertaal probleem is en of men bedoelt "the tested components are not in conflict with the provisions as stated in the GDPR (but not a complete GDPR compliance)?"

 TÜV Rheinland reageert alleen terug met het kort, maar o zo krachtige: "Compliance with the GDPR"